Slow Cooker Venison Chili

 This Chunky Venison Chili is so very tender and it was made with one of the tougher cuts of the deer, from the rear leg.
 The trick is to brown the venison chunks over very high heat, quickly.

-The slow cooker makes this cut, normally just ground for burger, into a chili that you would never realize is even venison.
+The slow cooker makes this cut, normally just ground for burger meat, into a chili that you would never realize is even venison.

-Eric has tricked friends and told them it was filet of beef! 🙂 (and they believed him!)
+Eric tricks friends into telling them it is a filet of beef. 🙂 (and they believed him!)

 I know you probably won’t believe me, but if you try this chili, you will not believe it is not filet!